TechnicalPursuit/TIBET/doc/markdown/tibet-tds.1.md

 ## CONFIGURATION SETTINGS

-No TIBET configuration variables are utilized by this command.
+    See `tibet start` for specific variables checked by the `server.js` file.

 ## ENVIRONMENT VARIABLES

-No process environment variables are required by this command.
+    See `tibet start` for specific variables checked by the `server.js` file.

 ## EXAMPLES